alexander-pan/Ecommerce/scripts/Challenger_1/README.md

 ## Input Features

 The input features for the model are gathered over a 60 day window prior (lookback window) to the reference date.
-Additionally, input feature definitions can be broken into several groupings.
+Additionally, input feature definitions can be broken into groupings.

-### Continuous Reference Level Features
+### Continuous Features
-Reference level features are those calculated at the reference user-department-date level.
-The continuous fields used are:
+The basic continuous fields used are:
  - original_retail_price_amt
  - shipped_cost_amt
  - shipped_sold_amt
  - margin
  - discount
  - markdown

-For each of those fields, we caluculated:
+For each of those basic fields, we calculated:
+ - The sum of their past amounts for the user, within the reference department
- - The sum of their past amounts over all departments
+ - The sum of their past amounts for the user, over all departments
- - The sum of their past amounts within the reference department
+ - The sum of their past amounts over all orders within the reference department
+ - The mean of their past amounts for the user, within the reference department
- - The mean of their past amounts over all departments
+ - The mean of their past amounts for the user, over all departments
- - The mean of their past amounts within the reference department Additionally, we calculated:
+ - The mean of their past amounts over all orders within the reference department

- - Days since most recent order over all departments
+We also calculated:
- - Days since most recent order within the reference department
+ - Days since most recent order for the user, within the reference department
- - Average number of days between orders over all departments
+ - Days since most recent order for the user, over all departments
- - Average number of days between orders within the reference department
+ - Average number of days between orders for the user, within the reference department
- - The number of past orders over all departments
+ - Average number of days between orders for the user, over all departments
- - The number of past orders within the reference department
+ - The number of past orders for the user, within the reference department
+ - The number of past orders for the user, over all departments
  - The user's age

-### Continuous Department Level Features
-The continuous fields looked at are: original_retail_price_amt, shipped_cost_amt, shipped_sold_amt, margin, discount, markdown
-For each of those fields, we caluculated:
- - The sum of their past amounts over all orders within the reference department
- - The mean of their past amounts over all orders within the reference department Additionally, for each field below, we calulated the percentage of orders fitting that category, within the reference department
+Additionally, for each categorical fields below, we calulated the percentage of orders fitting the field's subcategory, over all orders within the reference department
  - fabric_category_desc: [Cotton/Cotton Bl, Synthetic/Syn Blend, Linen/Linen Bl],
- - pay_type_cd: [VISA, MC, DISC, CASH, DEBIT, JJC, CK],
+ - pay_type_cd: [VISA, MC, DISC, CASH, DEBIT, JJC, CK]
- - end_use_desc: [Core, Wearever, Pure Jill],
+ - end_use_desc: [Core, Wearever, Pure Jill]
- - price_cd: [SP, FP],
+ - price_cd: [SP, FP]
  - master_channel: [D, R]

-### Categorical Reference Level Features
+### Categorical Features
-The fields used for these features are: first_order_date, first_catalog_order_date, first_retail_order_date, first_web_order_date, prior_order_date
+The basic categorical fields used are:
+ - first_order_date
+ - first_catalog_order_date
+ - first_retail_order_date
+ - first_web_order_date
+ - prior_order_date

-For each of those fields, we caluculated:
+For each of those basic fields, we caluculated:
  - An binary indicator telling whether a past date exists

 ## Training
 Training the model requires two steps:

- 1) **Data Gathering:** [gather_data.py](https://github.com/alexander-pan/Ecommerce/blob/master/scripts/Challenger_1/gather_data.py) (run with: gather_data.py train)
+ 1) [Data Gathering](https://github.com/alexander-pan/Ecommerce/blob/master/scripts/Challenger_1/gather_data.py) (run with: gather_data.py train)
- 2) **Model Training:**  [modeling.py](https://github.com/alexander-pan/Ecommerce/blob/master/scripts/Challenger_1/modeling.py) (run with: modeling.py train)
+ 2) [Model Training](https://github.com/alexander-pan/Ecommerce/blob/master/scripts/Challenger_1/modeling.py) (run with: modeling.py train)

-For the data gathering step, parameters defining the training set need to be defined.
-Those parameters (with example training values given) are:
+For the data gathering step, parameters for the training set must be defined.
+These parameters (with training values given) are:
  - num_users: '3000'
  - min_date: '2017-10-01'
  - max_date: '2018-02-10'